Critical Writing And Thinking

 - Application: Discuss its implications for the field.

-How to Write Critical Analysis?
+How to Write a Critical Analysis?

 To write a critical analysis, focus on examining the text’s structure, the argument’s coherence, and the effectiveness of the evidence provided.